christopherosthues/linting-git-hooks/dotnet/README.md

 This script installs a linter for dotnet as a pre-commit hook for git.
 It uses Node and husky to install and maintain the git hook and its dependencies.
 The .NET tool dotnet-format is used as linter.

+Amke sure to add a .editorconfig file with all the code formatting rules to the root of your dotnet repo so that the linter uses the correct rules to format your code.

 ## Pre-requisites

 The tool uses node, the dotnet CLI and the dotnet-format tool.
 Please make sure to install these tools before executing the install script.